MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 >
 > It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
 >
 > Access to this feature is restricted to select titles, with SDKs available for Windows 10 PCs and Xbox One.
-Interoperable SDKs for iOS and Android will be available this summer.
-If you are interested in this feature, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).
+Interoperable SDKs for iOS,  Android, and Nintendo Switch will be available this summer.
+If you are interested in this feature, email us at helloplayfab@microsoft.com

 PlayFab Party is a set of libraries and services for easily adding multiplayer real-time networking and chat communication to your game.